asrcompetition/content_modification_code/README.md

 # Data
 The data folders contains the following important files:
 1. coherency_aggregated_labels.txt - the aggregated coherency labels for sentence pairs.
 2. waterloo_scores_file.txt - waterloo estimations for documents.
-A document is considered as valid with a score greater or equal to 60.
+A document is considered as valid with a score greater or equal to 60 (important for removing non-valid documents intended for promotion when creating the SEO sentence-pairs ranking model).

 # Scripts
 The scripts folder contains the following components: